The Otago Chess Club

 The Otago Chess Club meets on Wednesday evenings, 7:30pm at 7 Maitland Street, Dunedin as well as for social play on Tuesday afternoons from 1pm

-The Dunedin Junior Chess Academy started again for term 4 in 2018 on Friday 19 October and runs until Friday 14 December.
+The Dunedin Junior Chess Academy started for term 1 on Friday 14 February and ends on Friday 3 April.

 Invercargill has a chess club looking for new members.